lesserapi/lesserapi/README.md

 <br><br><br>

-# New Changes on Version 1.1.3
+# New Addons & Changes on Version 1.1.3

-- ### Now you can Access User's Repositories Names
+- ### Now you can Access User's Repositories Names.

 ```py